 It was The Silo Antique and Feed Store run by Steve and Melinda Howell.
-I have heard so many stories of the wonderful antiques available during this time.
+We hear so many stories of the wonderful antiques available during this time.

 The Silo started out as a Stained glass studio and store that featured lighting.
-The Silo was built by Ralph and Jean Petley using a Butler Building kit in 1985.
-Unfortunately, the kits are no longer available.
+The Silo was built and designed by Ralph and Jean Petley using different sizes of silos and an unusual roof design in 1985.
 In addition to The Silo, they built a home further down the road.
 The home is not visible from the road.